 If you have any questions about media formats, please contact the managing editor.

 Copyright for contributions published in Southern Spaces is retained by the authors, with publication rights granted to the journal.
 Content is free to users.
-Any reproduction of original content/ from Southern Spaces must a) seek copyright from authors and b) acknowledge Southern Spaces as the site of original publication.
+Any reproduction of original content from Southern Spaces not published under a Creative Commons license must a) seek copyright from authors and b) acknowledge Southern Spaces as the site of original publication.

 All Southern Spaces essays, photo essays, and short videos pass through a rigorous peer review.
 Our peer review process is designed to provide assurance to readers that all essays published in Southern Spaces have attained a high standard of excellence, as judged by researchers who have expert knowledge in the pertinent field.